Graduate Degree Program

 5330 Speech and Language Development.
 (3-0) Course to acquaint students with acquisition of speech and language in children.
 Basic information from linguistics, psycholinguistics, psychology, and communication are examined for children in various stages of development.
 This course does not earn graduate degree credit.

-5331 Stuttering Therapy.
+5331 Stuttering.
 (3-0) Description of therapeutic intervention with children and adults who stutter.
 Techniques of assessment, management, and counseling are emphasized.

 5333 Language Disorders in School-Age and Adolescence.
 (3-0) This introductory-level course will review assessment and intervention for language disorders in the school-age and adolescent population.
 The relationship between language and literacy will be discussed.
 Students will engage in detailed narrative analyses.
 Evidence-based practice and collaborative models of intervention will be emphasized.

-5334 Articulation and Phonological Disorders: Assessment and Intervention.
+5334 Assessment and Intervention of Speech Sound Disorders.
 (3-0) Study of normal, delayed, and disordered child phonology in English and select dialects/languages.
 Course covers etiologies, characteristics, and anatomic/physiologic bases of delays/disorders, as well as their potential impact on phonological awareness and subsequent development in reading/writing.
 Prevention, assessment, and treatment of disorders will be discussed.

-5335 Bilingual Phonology and Phonological Disorders.
+5335 Bilingual Speech Sound Disorders.
 (3-0) Typical development of Spanish-English bilingual/bidialectal children’s articulation and phonology will be discussed.
 Assessment and intervention of articulation and phonology with bilingual/bidialectal children will also be addressed.
 The information and theoretical foundations serve as a guide for students to critically evaluate and clinically apply research in bilingual populations.

-5336 Neuromotor Disorders of Speech: Description and Rehabilitation.
+5336 Motor Speech Disorders.
 (3-0) The course reviews the neuroanatomic mechanisms underlying speech production and surveys the etiology, symptomatology, epidemiology, course, and prognosis of speech disorders resulting from impairment of the central and/or peripheral nervous system.
 Emphasis is placed on apraxia and the dysarthrias.
 Clinical application in assessment and rehabilitation of patients with neurogenically-based motor speech deficits is stressed.
 Prerequisite: CDIS 3312 or equivalent.

-5337 Vocal Rehabilitation.
+5337 Voice Disorders.
 (3-0) Assessment of vocal function and disorders; rehabilitation of the patient with vocal abnormalities due to vocal abuse, psychological, and/or organic etiologies, including laryngectomy.

 5339 Dysphagia.
 (3-0) A review of anatomic and physiologic disturbances of swallowing in neurologically impaired and post-surgical head and neck cancer patients will be presented.
 Instrumentation, techniques of evaluation, and radiograph examination of deglutition will be reviewed.
 Rehabilitation procedures will be described in detail.

-5340 Cognitive Rehabilitation in Traumatic Brain Injury.
+5340 Cognitive Rehabilitation.
 (3-0) This introductory-level course will review neuropathology and neurophysiology of traumatic brain injury and dementia, introduce relevant terms and models in cognitive rehabilitation, provide a framework for assessment and treatment, and discuss the functional impact of cognitive-communicative disorders on the patient and others.
 Prerequisites: CDIS 5336, 5342.

 5342 Aphasia and Related Disorders.
 (3-0) The course develops an understanding of the etiology, symptomatology, assessment, remediation, and recovery patterns of acquired communication disorders that result from impairment of the central nervous system, with a focus on the aphasias and traumatic brain injuries.
 Coexisting problems caused by damage to cortical/sub-cortical structures will also be addressed.
 Recent advances in relevant clinical research and technology will be surveyed.
 Prerequisite: CDIS 3312 or equivalent.